ifm/documentation/GeneralDoc/docker.md

 # Deploying a container to the VPU

 There are several ways for deploying a container.
-This documentation focuses on following two:
+This documentation focuses on the following two:

 - Using `scp`
 - Using a local docker registry